indykiss/indykiss.github.io/_posts/2019-10-14-principles_theories_and_concepts_questions_answered.markdown

 ---

+As I deepen my basic knowledge of JavaScript and all things code, I’m going to deep dive into a Q & A series of blogs for core computer science concepts, theories and principles, JS concepts and algorithmic strategies.
+This is my second week of blogging this series.

 For this week's blog about common interview questions answered, I'm going to look at a few of the common theories about programming.